cmiskovich/LESSON_1_ASSIGNMENT/README.md

 # LESSON_1_ASSIGNMENT
-This repository is created for Lesson 1 due April 24th, 2022 for GW Fintech Boot Camp
+This repository is created for Lesson 1 due April 24th, 2022 for GW Fintech Boot Camp The purpose of this assignment is to create a loan analyzer in python using  calculations that analyze data from hypothetical set of dictionaries and lists.
+Also, this assigment you create a conditional filter from a set of lists based on if else statements and capture the

 ##  Section 1 - *Automate the Calculations*